EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test steps:
 1. Check the system to check whether there is an interface for obtaining authorization from the data subject and an interface for revoking authorization by the data subject.

-3.7 Test browser cache is insufficient version: v1.0 Using the "back" button allows the user (or attacker) to return to the previously displayed screen.
+3.7 Test whether the browser history and cache cache sensitive information version: v1.0 Using the "back" button allows the user (or attacker) to return to the previously displayed screen.
 The tester clicks the browser's "back" button to check whether unauthenticated users can access the previously displayed sensitive information.

 3.8 Testing for unsafe direct object references version: v1.0